Measuring the primordial gravitational waves from cosmic microwave background and stochastic gravitational wave background observations: summary

-In summary, we constrain the cosmological parameters from CMB experiments and gravitational wave observations.
-We not only combine LIGO observations with CMB to measure cosmological parameters, but also forecast the potential abilities of the LISA detector and PTA projects.
-We find that BK15 can significantly improve the constraint on tensor-to-scalar ratio.
-Combining Planck18+BAO+BK15 with FAST project, the constraint on tensor-to-scalar ratio becomes better.
+In summary, we constrain the primordial gravitational waves from CMB and SGWB observations.
+We not only combine LIGO observations with CMB to measure primordial gravitational waves, but also forecast the potential abilities of the LISA detector and PTA projects.
+In the $\Lambda$CDM+$r$+$n_t$ model, the standard six parameters change slightly from SGWB observations.
+While the constraint on tensor-to-scalar ratio and tensor spectral index are improved obviously from SGWB observations.
+Combine Planck18+BAO+BK18 with FAST project, the constraint on tensor-to-scalar ratio and tensor spectral index become much better.

+{\bf Acknowledgments}.
+This work is supported by Natural Science Foundation of Shandong Province (grant No. ZR2021QA073) and Research Start-up Fund of QUST (grant No. 1203043003587).